TradingToolCrypto/TradingToolCrypto/README.md

 - 🔭 I’m currently working on a bridge connecting metatrader to the most popular crypto exchanges (similar to ccxt but with c++ mql).
 - 👯 I’m looking to collaborate on a robust [MT5 Robot FrameWork](https://github.com/TradingToolCrypto/MT5-RobotFrameWork)
-- 💬 Ask me anything related to trading and algorithmic trading and I am happy to help
+- 💬 Ask me anything related to trading and algorithmic trading and I am happy to help 🚀🚀🚀
-- 📫 How to reach me: [Telegram](https://t.me/Hedgebitcoin) - [Group chat](https://t.me/TradingToolCrypto)
+- 📫 How to reach me: [Group chat only](https://t.me/TradingToolCrypto)
 - 🔥 Website: [TradingToolCrypto](https://TradingToolCrypto.com) - [Youtube](https://youtu.be/7NNFIp6vtFI)
 - 🔥 Announcements: [TradingToolCrypto](https://t.me/tradingtool)